faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

 Let's walkthrough simple configurations to showcase **autofs** functionality, using two demo VMs, VM-1 and VM-2.
 VM-1 will act as NFs client, while VM-2 as NFS server.
+NFS has few versions, but commonly used are NFSv3 and NFSv4.

 Configurations are required on both VMs:
   + On VM-1, **autofs** service needs to be installed and running.